dettbarn/music-recommendations/README.md

   Note that the software works the better, the more artists and reasonable weighting factors you supply.
 * Run `python musicrecs.py`.
 * Recommendations for you are written into `output.txt` together with weighting factors.
 If you would like to know why certain artists are recommended to you, you can look into `outroot.txt` to find out.

+## Contribute

+Everyone can contribute to this project.
+Small stuff can be done at any time.
+I will name larger challenges under "Issues".

+Please look at [CONTRIBUTE.md](CONTRIBUTE.md) to see how and where you can contribute.